gvwilson/sdxpy/src/test/index.md

 However,
-we have to know how to call the functions in order for this trick to work, which means they must have the same [%g signature "signature" %]:
+we have to know how to call the functions in order for this trick to work, which means they must have the same [%i signature %]signature[%/i%]:
 {: .continue}

 [% inc pat="signature.*" fill="py out" %]